 When it comes to our health, nothing is more important than a strong nutritional foundation.
-Without a properly prepared nutrient-dense whole food diet, we struggle with our health.
+There are five nutritional foundations for optimal health but without a properly prepared nutrient-dense whole food diet, we struggle with our health.

 We see the effects of these struggles not just in the size of our jeans, but in the rising cost of healthcare and the staggering rate of chronic illness.
 Nutrition is more important than ever and it starts by building a nutrient-dense kitchen.